 Following your steps around the Acropolis, the streets in the south will take you to Koukaki, a cute little neighbourhood, that has stolen the hearts of locals and travellers alike.

 This is where to practice a Greek favourite pastime, “ to bask in the sun like an octopus”, so as we say.
-Find your way to the beautiful pedestrian street of Georgiou Olympiou and snag your place in the sun at one of the many chilled-out Greek tapas haunts you’ll find.
+Find your way to the beautiful pedestrian street of Georgiou Olympiou and snag your place in the sun at one of the many chilled-out Greek tapas haunts you’ll find to follow our list of what to “ear and drink in Athens”.
 Our choice would be the no-frills meze place of “Lolos”, picked for its convivial atmosphere, fresh fish, and mama’s like food.
-Pour in some local beer or ouzo, cling your glasses, and… relax, you are in the right place.
+Pour in some local beer or ouzo, clink your glasses, and… relax, you are in the right place.

 Do it like a Greek: Siesta time